 Honeybees and other pollinators flock to the small but numerous blooms of catmint plants in droves.
 They're a good alternative to lavenders for creating floral hedges, and will produce new flowers more readily when deadheaded.

 Like willows, hellebores are a good source of spring nectar for honeybees.
 They're also handy plants for growing in the shadier spots of your garden.
 Hellebores dislike being moved once planted, so plant them in a permanent spot where bees can enjoy them for years to come.

-As summer ends, Michaelmas daisies burst into bloom, providing a rich source of autumn pollen and nectar for honeybees.
+As summer ends, asters (Michaelmas daisies) burst into bloom, providing a rich source of autumn pollen and nectar for honeybees.
 Perfect in an autumn border combined with ornamental grasses.